zackjohnson8/TeamCityServer/README.md

-# TeamCityServer
+## About The Project
 TeamCityServer is a project for creating a dockerized Teamcity server, agents, and external database.
 Speeding up and reducing the complexity of having CI/CD for the home user.

-This project is in it's early stages of development.
-So far, it has only been tested and used on a local linux machine.
-***
-## Startup
+## Getting Started
 As of currently this is a work around solution for static IP addresses.
 From what I can find, docker swarm does not have an easy way to assign static IP addresses to containers.
 This will be updated in the future.
 * Run the 'setup.py' python script to create the necessary files and folders for the projects.